tjx666/astro-blog/src/content/blog/javascript-基础之-call-apply-bind.md

     var target = this;
     // 2.
 If IsCallable(Target) is false, throw a TypeError exception. if (!isCallable(target)) {
-      throw new TypeError(
-        "Function.prototype.bind called on incompatible " + target
+      throw new TypeError('Function.prototype.bind called on incompatible ' + target);
-      );
     }
     // 3.
 Let A be a new (possibly empty) internal list of all of the
     //   argument values provided after thisArg (arg1, arg2 etc), in order.